Anglo-Saxon London: Lundenwic

-The Roman city was abandoned in the early Anglo-Saxon period, and there is almost no reliable evidence about what happened in the London area from around 450 to 600.
-Early Anglo-Saxon settlement in the London area was not on the site of the abandoned Roman city, although the Roman London Wall remained intact.
+In the first half of the 5th century, Roman oversight in London collapsed, leaving the Romanised Britons to look after themselves.
+By 457, the city appears to have become almost completely abandoned.
+Over the next few centuries, settlers arrived from modern-day Germany, the Netherlands and Denmark, who are now referred to as "Anglo-Saxons".
+Rather than continuing Romano-British culture, Anglo-Saxons introduced their own building styles, pottery, language, place names and religion.
+Cemeteries from this early Anglo-Saxon period have been found at Mitcham, Greenwich, Croydon, and Hanwell in Ealing.

+Rather than occupy the abandoned, overgrown Roman city, Anglo-Saxons at first preferred to settle outside the walls, only venturing inside to scavenge or explore.
+One Saxon poet called the Roman ruins "the work of giants".
 Instead, by the 670s the port town of Lundenwic was developing in the area of Covent Garden.

 In the early 8th century, Lundenwic was described by the Venerable Bede as "a trading centre for many nations who visit it by land and sea".
 The Old English term wic or "trading town" ultimately derived from the Latin word vicus, so Lundenwic meant "London trading town".

 Archaeologists were for many years puzzled as to where early Anglo-Saxon London was located, as they could find little evidence of occupation within the Roman city walls from this period.
 However, in the 1980s, London was rediscovered, after extensive independent excavations by archaeologists Alan Vince and Martin Biddle were reinterpreted as being of an urban character.
 In the Covent Garden area, excavations in 1985 and 2005 have uncovered an extensive Anglo-Saxon settlement that dates back to the 7th century.
 The excavations show that the settlement covered about 600,000 m2, stretching along the north side of the Strand (i.e. "the beach") from the present-day National Gallery site in the west to Aldwych in the east.

-By about 600, Anglo-Saxon England had become divided into a number of small kingdoms within what eventually became known as the Heptarchy.
-From the mid-6th century, London was incorporated into the Kingdom of Essex, which extended as far west as St Albans and for a period included Middlesex and Surrey.